Welcome to our third newsletter.

 We never set out to make an apology.
 We debated who it would serve, and decided we would only apologise if it was meaningful to Jamaicans.
 But Professor Verene Shepherd, former Director of Reparations Research at the University of the West Indies, assured us that an apology was an important first step toward reparatory justice, and from then on we instinctively knew that it was a commitment we needed to make.
 It was a deeply profound experience, difficult to put into words.

 We’re incredibly grateful to both Verene and Laura for their patient guidance and support as we navigated our past, and to local historian Oshane Robinson for research into the Malcolm family.
 The apology marked the beginning of our journey, not the end.
-We will continue to educate ourselves about this deeply disturbing history, to support other families exploring acknowledgment or apology, and to work towards reparatory justice.
+We will continue to educate ourselves about this disturbing history, to support other families exploring acknowledgment or apology, and to work towards reparatory justice.

 From Canboulay to Carnival